How Browsers Evaluate Same-Origin Policy: Preflight Validation & SOP Debugging

 Preflight Request Evaluation Flow

-Browsers dispatch OPTIONS requests automatically when methods are non-simple (PUT, DELETE, PATCH) or headers are non-standard.
+Browsers dispatch OPTIONS requests automatically when methods are non-simple (PUT, DELETE, PATCH) or headers are non-safelisted.

 The browser compares the Origin request header against the server’s Access-Control-Allow-Origin response header.
-Validation occurs synchronously in the networking layer.
+Validation occurs synchronously in the networking layer before any JavaScript sees the response.

 Wildcard (*) responses are rejected if credentials: 'include' is set.
 The browser forces exact origin evaluation to prevent credential leakage.